 When I was in college, a friend of mine had a beautiful canvas print of a Vietnamese jungle hanging on his wall.
-I inquired about it and he told me it was a gift from someone named Everett.
-It wasn’t until I asked more questions that he finally showed me the ILL GANDER website.
+I asked about it and he told me it was a gift from someone named Everett.
+It wasn’t until I inquired a bit more that he finally showed me the ILL GANDER website.

 I used to browse his site for hours absolutely entranced by his photographs.
 His Leica camera produced some of the sharpest images I have ever seen.
 I vividly remember sitting in the library during finals week and casually browsing his website dreaming about how I wanted to do similar things after college.
 His site transported me to distant lands.

 His website encapsulated everything I wanted mine to be — my own gallery space on the internet full of life experiences and creative projects.
 What I really admired about his website was how smart the design was.
 It was apparent that he paid close attention to tiny details like font and layout.

 As a twenty-something, he had already built such a premium brand.
 He had become a master of editorial photography.
 His content was so dope.
 I looked up to him because here was a guy slightly older than me who was out photographing celebrities and working with the world’s biggest brands.

 He has such a unique video editing style; quick sharp cuts layered on top of trap beats concluding with the iconic sonic branding of his logo.